Alabama Average Medical Malpractice Settlement

 Alabama settlements

-It is very interesting to learn that wrongful death medical malpractice plaintiffs prevailed in only 13.6% of cases and living (presumably unless they died of an unrelated cause before trial) medical malpractice plaintiffs won 44.7% of their cases.
+It is very interesting to learn that wrongful death medical malpractice plaintiffs prevailed in only 13.6% of cases, and living (presumably unless they died of an unrelated cause before trial) medical malpractice plaintiffs won 44.7% of their cases.
 But medical malpractice lawyers in Alabama deciding whether to take on a case should note that the average plaintiff’s verdict in wrongful death malpractice cases in Alabama is $4,536,111.

 Alabama Medical Malpractice Settlements and Verdicts

 • $9,000,000 Verdict (2020 Alabama): A woman’s estate alleged that she died after three physicians failed to diagnose her pulmonary emboli.
 A month and a half before her death, she consulted a physician about birth control.
 She then underwent a test to determine her blood clot risk because of her mother’s medical history.
 The woman tested positive for Factor V Leiden, a gene mutation that put her at risk for blood clots.
 She was never informed of the results and was prescribed birth control pills about two weeks later.
 A month later, the woman presented to urgent care, complaining of shortness of breath, chest pain, a cough, headaches, and a sore throat.
 The urgent care physician diagnosed her with bronchitis and prescribed antibiotics.
 Two days later, the woman visited the same urgent care facility, complaining of shortness of breath and sharp chest pain.
 She came under the care of another physician, who failed to physically examine her.
 Instead, she underwent a complete blood count test, received leukocytosis and dyspnea, and was prescribed an inhaler.
 The woman died of a pulmonary embolism the following day.
-Her estate alleged that the physicians failed to chart her medical history, failed to perform a full physical examination, failed to diagnose her with pulmonary emboli, and failed to assess her pulmonary emboli risk.
+Her estate alleged that the physicians failed to chart her medical history, failed to perform a complete physical examination, failed to diagnose her with pulmonary emboli, and failed to assess her pulmonary emboli risk.
 The jury ruled in favor of the estate and awarded a $9,000,000 verdict.

-• $11,000,000 Settlement (2019 Alabama): A 60-year-old tugboat’s deckhand alleged he had several parts of his body amputated after an urgent care facility in Jacksonville, Florida mismanaged his care.
+• $11,000,000 Settlement (2019 Alabama): A 60-year-old tugboat’s deckhand alleged he had several parts of his body amputated after an urgent care facility in Jacksonville, Florida, mismanaged his care.
 His employer sent him to the facility to treat his chest pain, coughing, and shortness of breath.
 He underwent a chest X-ray.
 However, before the imaging could be interpreted, the man was diagnosed with bronchitis and was prescribed azithromycin.
 Within hours, he returned to the facility after they contacted him.
 They informed him that he had pneumonia, not bronchitis.
 The facility staff also told him to continue taking his azithromycin.
 They also permitted him to fly home to Alabama.
 During the flight, he went into septic shock and collapsed.
 Shortly after landing, an ambulance brought him to the hospital.
 The hospital staff gave him several different kinds of antibiotics.
 Within several days, his fingers and toes developed gangrene.
 Weeks later, he underwent five operations to amputate parts of his right foot, his left leg, and his fingers.
-After being hospitalized for two months, he was admitted to a rehabilitation facility where he received inpatient treatment for two additional months.
+After being hospitalized for two months, he was admitted to a rehabilitation facility, where he received inpatient treatment for two additional months.
 He eventually was fitted with a prosthetic left leg and right foot.
-The man sued his employer, alleging that, under maritime law, maritime employers were liable for the malpractice of the medical facilities they choose to treat their employees.
+The man sued his employer, alleging that, under maritime law, maritime employers were liable for the malpractice of the medical facilities they chose to treat their employees.
 He also alleged that the urgent care facility misdiagnosed his pneumonia and failed to consider his pre-existing arthritis and chronic obstructive pulmonary disorder (COPD).
 The man claimed that they prescribed him the wrong antibiotic and wrongly permitted him to fly.
 This case settled for $11,000,000.

 • $250,000 Verdict (2018 Alabama): A woman’s estate alleged that she died after the cardiac surgeon mismanaged her thoracotomy.
 They claimed that the surgeon negligently inserted the thoracoport trocar into her heart, which caused her to bleed to death.
 The estate filed a wrongful death claim against the surgeon less than two years after her death.
 They also filed an amended complaint against the surgeon’s employer.
-The surgeon was eventually dismissed from the case with prejudice and the case went to trial against his employer.
+The surgeon was eventually dismissed from the case with prejudice, and the case went to trial against his employer.
 A Montgomery County jury awarded the estate a $250,000 verdict.

 Alabama Medical Malpractice Laws